forkiesassds/Supernova/README.md

-Supernova is a fully featured and customisable **Minecraft Classic and ClassiCube Server Software** based on MCGalaxy.
+Supernova is a **Minecraft Classic and ClassiCube Server Software** based on MCGalaxy that aims to add support for older versions of the Minecraft Classic Protocol, among other features.

 **Setup**
 -----------------